-- Air Resources Board Certification Procedure CP 201;

-- Healy Phase II EVR Executive Orders (EO) VR 201 and 202;

-- Certified Unified Program Agency (CUPA) List of CUPAs can be found at (www. calepa.ca.gov/CUPA/Directory/default.aspx);

-- Fire Marshal;

-- SWRCB;

-- Local Air Pollution District;

-- International Code Council (ICC) Note: Anyone working on an LCT system must have an ICC certification for UST Service Technician, or UST Installation and Retrofitter;
+- Air Resources Board Certification Procedure CP-201; - Balance Phase II EVR Executive Orders (EO) VR-203 and 204; - Veeder-Root Level 1 certification required when installing and wiring LCT liquid sensor to a Veeder-Root tank monitoring system. - INCON Level 1 certification required when installing and wiring LCT liquid sensor to an INCON tank monitoring system. - Certified Unified Program Agency (CUPA) List of CUPAs can be found at (www.calepa.ca.gov/CUPA/Directory/default.aspx); - Fire Marshall; - SWRCB; - Local Air Pollution District; - International Code Council (ICC) Note: Anyone working on an LCT system must have an ICC certification for UST Service Technician, or UST Installation and Retrofitter; - NEC; - NFPA 30 and 30A; - UL; - Any other applicable Federal, State and local codes.

-- NEC;

-- NFPA 30 and 30A;

-- UL;

-- Any other applicable Federal, State and local codes.

-2. LIQUID CONDENSATE TRAP PHASE II EVR COMPONENTS
+2 LIQUID CONDENSATE TRAP PHASE II EVR COMPONENTS

-Exhibit 1 of VR 201 and VR 202 lists components required for a Phase II EVR System with a Liquid Condensate Trap.
+Exhibit 1 of VR-203 and 204 lists components required for a Phase II EVR System with a Liquid Condensate Trap.
 Existing Liquid Condensate Traps may already have some of these components installed.
 Some of these required components are (reference all Figures):

-Riser Adaptor - INCON Model TSP-K2A This riser adaptor is to be installed on all risers that are connected to the Liquid Condensate Trap, except for the Liquid Condensate Trap suction tube riser.
-In-Line Filter - Swagelok B-4F2-140 or SS-4F2-140 (or equivalent) The purpose of the in-line filter is to trap debris and rust particles that are traveling inside the suction line to prevent them from blocking the syphon jet valve at the turbine pump.
+Riser Adaptor - INCON Model TSP-K2A

+This riser adaptor is to be installed on all risers that are connected to the Liquid Condensate Trap, except for the Liquid Condensate Trap suction tube riser.

+In-Line Filter - Swagelok B-4F2-140 or SS-4F2-140 (or equivalent)

+The purpose of the in-line filter is to trap debris and rust particles that are traveling inside the suction line to prevent them from blocking the syphon jet valve at the turbine pump.
 This in-line filter is installed at the syphon inlet of the turbine pump.

-Stainless Steel Wired Braided Hose or 1⁄4" Copper Tubing (rated for use with gasoline) Connects the suction tube to the turbine pump.
-Aluminum or Stainless Steel Insect Screen with Stainless Steel Hose Clamp This screen can be purchased from almost any hardware store.
-The specifications are: 18 X 14 mesh for aluminum insect screen and 18 X 18 mesh for stainless steel insect screen.
-A small section of this screen material is installed over the end of the suction tube inside the Liquid Conden- sate Trap and secured with a SS hose clamp.
-Liquid Sensor Connection to the UST Monitoring System Many sites already have existing liquid sensors installed inside the Liquid Condensate Trap.
+Stainless Steel Wired Braided Hose or 1/4" Copper Tubing (rated for use with gasoline) Connects the suction tube to the turbine pump.

+Aluminum or Stainless Steel Insect Screen with Stainless Steel Hose Clamp

+This screen can be purchased from almost any hardware store.
+The specifications are: 18 X 14 mesh for aluminum insect screen and 18 X 18 for stainless steel insect screen.
+A small section of this screen material is installed over the end of the suction tube inside the Liquid Condensate Trap and secured with a SS hose clamp.

+Liquid Sensor Connection to the UST Monitoring System

+Many sites already have existing liquid sensors installed inside the Liquid Condensate Trap.
 If a liquid sensor does not exist inside the Liquid Condensate Trap then one must be installed.

-Any Liquid sensor installed inside the Liquid Condensate Trap must meet the following minimal requirements: Provides a visual and audible alarm in case of failure of the evacuation system; The audible and visual alarm monitoring system must be installed at a location that is most likely to be heard by the station attendant during normal station operation;Set the liquid sensor to the height shown in Figure 5.
-Various Pipe Fittings in 1⁄4" and 2" Sizes For adapting the suction line, as required, and to add a fuel entry point with a plug or cap to the Liquid Condensate Trap riser.
+Any Liquid sensor installed inside the Liquid Condensate Trap must meet the following minimal requirements:

+- Provides a visual and audible alarm in case of failure of the evacuation system; - The audible and visual alarm monitoring system must be installed at a location that is most likely to be heard by the station attendant during normal station operation; - Set the liquid sensor to the height shown in Figure 5.

+Various Pipe Fittings in 1/4" and 2" Sizes

+For adapting the suction line as required, and to add a fuel entry point with a plug or cap to the Liquid Condensate Trap riser.